This tutorial contains GIF images.

 - (Optional) convert cables into 3D by defining trench depth and pressing Convert to 3D.

-After the generation the software creates DC cabling polylines going from the equipment to the positive and negative signs of the strings.
-Each string has its own DC cable which will later can be represented in BoM.
+After the generation, the software creates DC cabling polylines going from the equipment to the positive and negative signs of the strings.
+Each string has its own DC cable which will later be represented in BoM.

 An example of automatic cabling can be seen below:

 Semi-automatic cabling can be used when there is a specific cabling situation or there is a limited amount of cables that can be run through one of the trenchlines.